tqi2/ANN-BikeShare/README.md

 ## Result

 After 3000 iterations, the validation loss ends very low with 0.146, the prediction on test data returns pretty good result, see graph for more detail.

-However, the model overestimes bike ridership in December because it hasn't had sufficient holiday season training examples.
+However, the network is not able to capture the seasonality in the data during Christmas.
+This might be because of the lack of data for the holiday period.
+The issue is that there is only one period of Christmas Holidays that the model has encountered during.
+So, it is not able to figure out if that is an aberration or a pattern.
+Had the model seen more such holiday periods, it should have been able to figure that out.
+Augmenting the original data with more data for Christmas holidays should surely help.